 Tacoma Rainiers Game Notes: vs. Las Vegas (7:05 PT)

 RISP-Y BUSINESS: With men on base, Tacoma and Las Vegas are the top two clubs in Triple-A in hitting home runs.
-The Aviators have 94 non-solo shots this season, 90 for the Rainiers.
-With runners in scoring position, Tacoma (.917) and Las Vegas (.877) have the second and third-highest OPS among the 30 Triple-A clubs.
+The Aviators have 94 non-solo shots this season, 91 for the Rainiers.
+With runners in scoring position, Tacoma (.914) and Las Vegas (.866) have the second and fourth-highest OPS among the 30 Triple-A clubs.

-SCOREBOARD WATCHING: The Rainiers (27-19, second half) enter today's action two games out of the PCL's second playoff spot (Las Vegas, 28-18 & Round Rock, 29-17); Tacoma has won 10 of 12 at home, but Round Rock has won 13 consecutive games.
-The Rainiers have five games remaining vs. Las Vegas (through Sunday), and six remaining vs. Round Rock (Sept.
-19-24); all 11 games are in Tacoma.
+SCOREBOARD WATCHING: The Rainiers (28-20, second half) enter today's action two games out of the PCL's second playoff spot (Las Vegas, 29-19 & Round Rock, 30-18); Tacoma has won 11 of 14 at home, Round Rock had a 14-game winning streak end last night.
+The Rainiers have three games remaining vs. Las Vegas (through Sunday), and six remaining vs. Round Rock (Sept.
+19-24); all nine games are in Tacoma.

-THE REAL DELO: Tacoma outfielder Zach DeLoach leads the Rainiers with 117 hits (Jake Scheiner, 106) through the first 109 games of his Triple-A debut.
-DeLoach has the fourth-most hits in the Pacific Coast League; Round Rock's Elier Hernandez leads the circuit with 130.
+THE REAL DELO: Tacoma outfielder Zach DeLoach leads the Rainiers with 120 hits (Jake Scheiner, 106) through the first 111 games of his Triple-A debut.
+DeLoach has the third-most hits in the Pacific Coast League; Round Rock's Elier Hernandez leads the circuit with 134.
 Every DeLoach home run (18) extends his career-high; he hit 14 homers in each of his first two professional seasons (2021 and 2022).
-DeLoach's 195 total bases rank sixth in the PCL.
+DeLoach's 202 total bases rank sixth in the PCL.

-MAYBE TAKE A PITCH: The Rainiers lead all of Triple-A in walks drawn *by 31* with 675 (5.58 BB/game); Reno is a distant second with 644 walks.
-Jake Scheiner (2nd, 73 BB), Cooper Hummel (3rd, 71 BB) and Zach DeLoach (T-5th, 65 BB) are all atop the PCL free pass leaderboard.
+MAYBE TAKE A PITCH: The Rainiers lead all of Triple-A in walks drawn *by 28* with 683 (5.55 BB/game); Reno is a distant second with 655 walks.
+Jake Scheiner (2nd, 74 BB), Cooper Hummel (3rd, 72 BB) and Zach DeLoach (6th, 66 BB) are all atop the PCL free pass leaderboard.

-GET YOUR SCHEIN ON: Tacoma corner infielderJake Scheiner leads the Pacific Coast League in home runs (27), RBI (92, by 8), and is second in runs scored (85).
+GET YOUR SCHEIN ON: Tacoma corner infielderJake Scheiner leads the Pacific Coast League in home runs (27), RBI (93, by 8), and is third in runs scored (85).
 He's fourth in the league in total bases (212) and extra-base hits (49).
-The PCL MVP candidate is batting .316 (42x133) with runners in scoring position (13 HR).
-With 29 games remaining, Scheiner's 92 RBI are already the most for Tacoma since 2011, when Alex Liddi drove in 104 runs (T-10th in franchise history, for a single-season).
+The PCL MVP candidate is batting .309 (42x136) with runners in scoring position (13 HR).
+With 27 games remaining, Scheiner's 93 RBI are already the most for Tacoma since 2011, when Alex Liddi drove in 104 runs (T-10th in franchise history, for a single-season).

 LITTLE --> BIG LEAGUE: The Little League World Series is underway, and Rainiers super-utility man Cooper Hummel is one of 69 players to appear in both the LLWS and MLB.
 Hummel, 28, played in the event for Lake Oswego, Oregon in 2007.
 That team advanced to the U.S. semi-finals, where they were ousted by a team from Lubbock, Texas, featuring RHP Garrett Williams, currently on the Las Vegas Aviators roster (OAK).